Reproduction Research Group

 Most projects have a strong applied focus, designed to impact policy, service delivery and quality of care in reproductive health and the education of healthcare professionals.

-The reproduction research group works collaboratively with several other research groups and centres at De Montfort University including the Nursing and Midwifery Research Centre, the Mary Seacole Research Centre and the Health Policy Research Unit.
+The Reproduction Research Group works collaboratively with several other academic research groups and centres nationally and internationally.
+We also collaborate with colleagues across De Montfort University including the Nursing and Midwifery Research Centre, the Mary Seacole Research Centre and the Health Policy Research Unit.